Alex-stewart1/PipelineSchedulR/README.md

 4. **Add a Pipeline**: The `LoggingPipeline` class demonstrates a custom pipeline that logs execution details before and after running the job.

 For more examples and advanced usage, check out our [documentation](#).

+## Future Work

+We are actively working on enhancing SchedulR with new features to make it even more versatile.
+One of the key features in development is:

+- **Job Persistence**: An implementation for job persistence using a local JSON file is on the way.
+This will allow scheduled jobs and their configurations to be saved and restored across application restarts, providing greater flexibility and reliability for long-running applications.

+Stay tuned for updates!